 5. Moxie Falls (The Forks)

-A “Gold Standard” family-friendly trek.
-A short, technical path leads to one of New England’s highest waterfalls—plunging nearly 90 feet.
+This is a top family-friendly trek.
+A short path leads to one of New England’s highest waterfalls.

 -

-The Payout: A massive vertical water payout accessible to all skill levels.
+The Payout: Witness a massive 90-foot drop that is easy to reach for all skill levels.

 -